seamlessaccess/SeamlessAccess-web/content/services/for-federations.md

 Today, services implement their own home-finding, or Where Are You From (WAYF), mechanisms with different vocabulary and user interface.
 This non-standardized format results in highly inconsistent experiences, making it difficult for casual users to navigate the sign-in experience.
 SeamlessAccess provides a consistent, intuitive, and easy-to-use home institution discovery mechanism.
 It dramatically simplifies the sign-in experience.

 Further, with appropriately branding, this discovery mechanism visually conveys to the user that they are signing into the service with the same trusted credential issued by their home institution, underpinned by a globally trusted research and education community.
 It lends a powerful platform to help the end-user intuit the value of R&E identity federations.

+If you would like to implement SeamlessAccess for your federated services, more information on how to integrate with SeamlessAccess, as well as our source code, is available at [Getting Started](/work).